 - Monitor social, emotional and personal development to create successful and well-rounded leaders of tomorrow

-- Monitor their tutees academic progress through 1:1 tutorials (not in Years 3 and 4), providing both feedback and setting of targets on a regular basis.
-This includes setting targets and monitoring the progress of these
+- Monitor their tutees academic progress through 1:1 chats and tutorials (Senior School), providing both feedback and the setting of targets on a regular basis.

 - Deliver the Moral Education: Learning for Life curriculum to highlight the Cranleigh Code and embed the ‘tools for life’ which we believe that are required for a successful and positive life of learning